bobanetwork/boba_legacy/boba_documentation/developer/erc1155-bridge.md

 ## Native L1 ERC1155 token - developer requirements

 Assuming you have already deployed an ERC1155 token contract on L1, and you wish to transfer those tokens to L2, please make sure that your L1 ERC1155 token contract is [ERC1155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md) compatible.
-Your contract must implemented `ERC165`  and `ERC721` interfaces.
+Your contract must implement `ERC165`  and `ERC721` interfaces.
 We will check the interface before registering your token contracts to our bridges.

 ```solidity
 bytes4 erc1155 = 0xd9b67a26;